Omegadrien/WeebShop/README.md

 You need to place the ctr-common-1.crt and ctr-common-1.key files in the back-end/keys folder.
 Follow these instructions to get those files: https://github.com/SciresM/ccrypt

+You also need MongoDB to run (you can edit the configuration in the config/index.js file).

+Use `npm install` to install automatically the node_modules files.

 ## How to use the back-end

 https://localhost:3000/api/news -> News.
 Directories of the home of the shop.